Pointers For PlaintiffsJanuary 31, 2019

 But it can be easier if you’ve kept a pain journal.

-In our last blog post, we talked about things you can do — as a client — to help your personal injury or medical malpractice case.
+In our last blog post, we talked about things you can do — as a client — to help your personal injury lawyer or medical malpractice attorney effectively handle your case.
 We discussed the importance of keeping careful notes of the accident or injury, including any pain you experienced after the fact.

 We’d like to explain that last part in more detail here, because it can help your lawsuit tremendously.